anfederman/breadcrumb_learn/breadcrumb/quick_start/before_arrival.md

 Breadcrumb is controlled by a Raspberry Pi 3 or 4.
 If you have one of these (especially if you have a camera for it), there are numerous things you can profitably do by running the Ubiquity software on your Pi.
 It is as though you were running a robot with no motors.

-* You can install the Breadcrumb image.
-The image may be [downloaded](https://downloads.ubiquityrobotics.com/) from the Ubiquity Robotics web site.
-Burn it to a mini SD card and boot it up on your Raspberry Pi.

 * You can install our virtual machine on your workstation.
 It can be [downloaded](https://downloads.ubiquityrobotics.com/) from the Ubiquity Robotics site.
 It has ROS already installed.

 --or, if you have a machine running Ubuntu 16.04 --